Ultra-Short rPPG Estimation via Periodicity Guidance and Signal Reconstruction: Experiments

-\paragraph{On Simulating Sudden Heart Rate Changes} To validate the significance and advantages of our method, we conduct a supplementary experiment simulating a sudden heart rate (HR) change.
-Following the sampling strategy in [5], we augment each 10s facial video $\mathbf{x}_{10}$ from dataset \textbf{P} by increasing its HR by 33\% to obtain $\mathbf{x}'_{10}$.
+As shown in Table~\ref{tab:variations-HR}, existing public rPPG datasets are generally collected under relatively stable physiological conditions, where the heart rate remains nearly constant throughout each video.
+To the best of our knowledge, there is currently no publicly available rPPG dataset that contains substantial heart-rate variations within the same video sequence.
+To validate the significance and advantages of our method, we conduct a supplementary experiment simulating a sudden heart rate (HR) change.
+Following the sampling strategy in [5], we augment each 10s facial video $\mathbf{x}_{10}$ from dataset {P} by increasing its HR by 33\% to obtain $\mathbf{x}'_{10}$.
 We then construct a new 10s video $\hat{\mathbf{x}}_{10}$ by concatenating the first 8s clip $\mathbf{x}_{8}$ of $\mathbf{x}_{10}$ with the final 2s clip $\mathbf{x}'_{2}$ of $\mathbf{x}'_{10}$ to simulate a sudden HR change, as shown in Figure~\ref{fig:sliding-windows} (a).
 Table~\ref{tab:sliding-windows} presents the sudden HR change measured by applying existing rPPG methods [8,22] to both $\hat{\mathbf{x}}_{10}$ and $\mathbf{x}'_{2}$, where the ground truth for this comparison is the modified HR in $\mathbf{x}'_{2}$ (Figure~\ref{fig:sliding-windows} (b)).
 Notably, the application of a continuous 10s sliding window ($\hat{\mathbf{x}}_{10}$) for estimating ultra-short rPPG information results in measured HR values primarily dominated by the first 8s of the video (highlighted in green), failing to promptly and accurately capture the actual HR change within the ultra-short 2s segment (highlighted in red), as shown in Figure~\ref{fig:sliding-windows}.

-In contrast, our method, which directly analyzes the ultra-short 2-second clip (${\mathbf{x}}'_{2}$), promptly and accurately measure the actual HR during these sudden changes.
+In contrast, since our method directly analyzes the ultra-short 2-second clip (${\mathbf{x}}'_{2}$) containing sudden HR changes, our method is able to promptly capture the actual heart-rate variation occurring within the clip, thereby enabling accurate and timely HR estimation.

 In addition, Table~\ref{tab:10s-windows} presents the performance of existing rPPG methods [8,22] in measuring HRs from both ${\mathbf{x}}_{10}$ and ${\mathbf{x}}_{2}$ without sudden HR changes.
 While these methods demonstrate promising results with 10s clips ${\mathbf{x}}_{10}$, their performance significantly degrades when evaluated on 2s clips ${\mathbf{x}}_{2}$.
 In contrast, our method maintains promising performance even with the shorter 2s clips ${\mathbf{x}}_{2}$.